 Choose Collage from the top menu on the homepage and open your inspiring image.
 Next, find a dreamy layout in the Layouts tab—Biggie Smalls and L-Elegant have a ton of great options, with a large cell for your photo and several smaller ones for your colors.

 Now the color picking fun begins!
 Select Cell in the Background tab, and then click the eyedropper icon.

 Find a color you like in your photo and click it.
 Your cursor will shapeshift from an eyedropper into a paint can.
 Click to put the color in one of your empty collage cells, then click the eyedropper icon again to pick a different color.

-Repeat until you’ve achieved palette perfection, then click Save or Add to Hub.
-If you want to add a watermark, text, or anything other designy goodness to your palette, click Export to Editor.
+Repeat until you’ve achieved palette perfection, then click Export or Save to Hub.
+If you want to add a watermark, text, or anything other design-y goodness to your palette, click Send to Editor.

 Tips: If you decide you want to include more colors in your palette than you’d originally planned on and need another empty cell in your collage, there’s no need to change your layout.
 Create a new cell by dragging a photo or swatch (in the Swatches tab) over a collage border until you see a thin blue bar.
 Drop your image or swatch, then click the X in the corner.
 Voila!
 Brand new blank cell.
 Learn about more amazerating Collage features in our intro article.

 You can also preview your hues before you place them on your palette in Collage.
 Notice the box next to the hex code display in the color picker, in the Background tab.
 After you click the eyedropper icon, this box will change color as you move your cursor around your image.